raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        1
 ```

-With these basic building blocks in place, we can look at some interesting generators: Generators that `yield *` themselves.
+With these basic building blocks in place, we can look at some interesting generator functions: Generator functions that `yield *` themselves.

 ---